-- Scout enemy mercenaries, bushes, or movement through the map.
+- Scout enemy Mercenaries, bushes, or other important areas.

 - Heal your team while you dismount enemies rotating.

-- Tank tower shots during a dive or to destroy a tower with a high siege damage hero, like Greymane or Sonya.
+- Tank shots from enemy Towers (not other Structures) during a dive or from any enemy Structures while pushing, usually with a high siege damage Hero, like Greymane or Sonya.

-- Increase your team's armor in a teamfight.
+- Slightly increase your team's Armor in a teamfight.

-- Heal your solo laner while you are with the rest of the team.
+- Heal your Offlaner while you are with the rest of the team.